A woman's place is in the home

 This notion has been expressed in a variety of forms by numerous people over the ages, all of them men of course.
 The proper proverbial place for a woman is usually expressed as 'the home' but is and has been also said to be 'the family' and 'the kitchen'.

 The ancient Greeks got in there first.
 The playwright Aeschylus, in Seven Against Thebes, 467 B.C., wrote:

 Let women stay at home and hold their peace.

 Of course, Aeschylus wrote in Greek and the above is a much later translation.
 The unambiguous nature of the thought being expressed doesn't leave much room for interpretation and we can be assured that the English version means pretty much what the Greek dramatist originally said.

-Moving into sources written in English, we find Thomas Fuller’s Gnomologia: Adagies and Proverbs, 1732:
+Moving into sources written in English, we find Thomas Fuller's Gnomologia: A Collection of the Proverbs, Maxims and Adages That Inspired Benjamin Franklin and Poor Richard's Almanack, 1732:

 A Woman is to be from her House three times: when she is Christened, Married and Buried.